 - This may be straightforward.
 It’s like having an image of the particle path.

 - As the photon size gets smaller with energy the shell still produces the orthogonal electromagnetic field.
-Little tiny fast waves are at the highest temperatures prior to decay or phase change.
+Little tiny fast waves are at the highest energies prior to decay or phase change.

 - What exactly determines the permittivity and permeability of any medium?
-Is it related to the shell temperature of spacetime?
-What about the shell temperatures of other matter-energy?
-Well we know that it will already be continuously mirrored in spacetime æther.
-So, yes, it would be logical that permittivity and permeability are related to the temperature of the spacetime æther.
+Is it related to the shell energy of spacetime aether?
+What about the shell energy of other matter-energy?
+Well, we know that it will already be continuously mirrored in spacetime æther.
+So, yes, it would be logical that permittivity and permeability are related to the energy of the spacetime æther.

 J Mark Morris : San Diego : California : May 18, 2020 : v1